niftools/blender_niftools_addon/README.rst

 --------

 * Release downloadable from - `https://github.com/niftools/blender_niftools_addon/releases <https://github.com/niftools/blender_niftools_addon/releases>`_
-* Currently there are no stable releases of Blender Niftools Addon 2.6.x series, the only developer builds
+* Currently we are working towards a v1.0.0, so although there is no stable releases of Blender Niftools Addon, each milestone release will bring more features.

 Documentation
 -------------